AdityaGupta-debug/MiniProject-Cardekho-website-model-price-prediction-using-Differnt-Machine-Learning-Models/README.md

 The **Random Forest Regressor** delivered the best performance, offering the most accurate price predictions thanks to its ability to handle non-linearity and capture feature interactions effectively.

+The **Gradient Boosting Regressor** also performed well and showed strong generalization by iteratively correcting prediction errors from previous models.

 ---

 ## 📌 Key Learnings

 - 🧩 Regularized models like Ridge and Lasso helped reduce overfitting but didn’t outperform tree-based models
 - 🌴 Decision Trees were interpretable but prone to overfitting when used alone
 - 🌲 Random Forest struck the best balance between **bias and variance**, efficiently handling mixed data types and complex patterns
+- 🚀 Gradient Boosting showed how boosting can improve model accuracy by focusing on harder-to-predict samples

+---

+## 📂 Folder Structure